-If a Part D drug is not covered in the way you would like it to be covered, you can ask us to make an "exception."
+If a drug is not covered in the way you would like it to be covered, you can ask us to make an exception.
 An exception is a type of coverage decision.
-Similar to other types of coverage decisions, if we turn down your request for an exception, you can appeal our decision.

-When you ask for an exception, your doctor or other prescriber will need to explain the medical reasons why you need the exception approved.
-We will then consider your request.
+For us to consider your exception request, your doctor or other prescriber will need to explain the medical reasons why you need the exception approved.
 Here are two examples of exceptions that you or your doctor or other prescriber can ask us to make:

-- Covering a Part D drug for you that is not on our 2023 Comprehensive Formulary.
-(We call it the "Drug List" for short.)
-Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception" - ♦ if we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the Cost Share amount that applies to drugs in the brand-name drug tier.
-You cannot ask for an exception to the Copayment or Coinsurance amount we require you to pay for the drug - you cannot ask for coverage of any "excluded drugs" or other non-Part D drugs that Medicare does not cover.
-(For more information about excluded drugs, see "Outpatient Prescription Drugs, Supplies, and Supplements" in the "Benefits and Your Cost Share" section)
+- Covering a Part D drug for you that is not on our "Drug List."
+If we agree to cover a drug that is not on the "Drug List," you will need to pay the Cost Share amount that applies to drugs in the brand-name drug tier.
+You cannot ask for an exception to the Copayment or Coinsurance amount we require you to pay for the drug - Removing a restriction for a covered Part D drug.
+"Outpatient Prescription Drugs, Supplies, and Supplements" in the "Benefits and Your Cost Share" section describes the extra rules or restrictions that apply to certain drugs on our "Drug List."
+If we agree to make an exception and waive a restriction for you, you can ask for an exception to the Copayment or